apache/druid/integration-tests/README.md

 Parameters:

-* Test Group: Required, as certain test setup and cleanup tasks are based on the test group.
+* Test Group: Required, as certain test tasks for setup and cleanup are based on the test group.
 You can find the test group for a given test as an annotation in the respective test class.
 A list of test groups can be found at `integration-tests/src/test/java/org/apache/druid/tests/TestNGGroup.java`.
 The annotation uses a string constant defined in `TestNGGroup.java`, be sure to use the constant value, not name.
 For example, if your test has the the annotation: `@Test(groups = TestNGGroup.BATCH_INDEX)` then use the argument `-Dgroups=batch-index`.

 * Test Name: Use the fully-qualified class name.
+For example, `org.apache.druid.tests.BATCH_INDEX`.

 * Add `-pl :druid-integration-tests` when running integration tests for the second time or later without changing the code of core modules in between to skip up-to-date checks for the whole module dependency tree.